uf2020/ccxt/Manual.md

 # Markets

 Each exchange is a place for trading some kinds of valuables.
-Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol, a financial instrument or some kind of *product*.
+Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol or a financial instrument.

 In terms of the ccxt library, every exchange offers multiple markets within itself.
 The set of markets differs from exchange to exchange opening possibilities for cross-exchange and cross-market arbitrage.
 A market is usually a pair of traded crypto and/or fiat currencies.